simalexan/simalexan.github.com/index.md

 This will probably be my blogging platform for the new blog, I just need somethings checked

-## Check more

-In `_config.yml` remember to specify your own data:

-    title : My Blog =)

-      author :
-      name : Name Lastname
-      email : blah@email.test
-      github : username
-      twitter : username

-The theme should reference these variables whenever needed.

 ## Posts

 This blog contains sample posts which help stage pages and blog data.